Africans in Brazil

 Change has been coming slowly, and after a great deal of work, to Brazil.
 Organizations such as TEN and the Unified Black Movement have tried to end discrimination in the work place, media and school.
 These organizations have also called attention to the contributions that Afro-Brazilians have made to the culture and history of Brazil.

 The following questions and activities will help you understand what you have read.
-Write your answers a sheet of paper and file it in your Activity Journal.

 - How did Africans get to Brazil?
 What route did they take?